The Bible

 4Joseph found favor in his sight.
 He ministered to him, and he made him overseer over his house, and all that he had he put into his hand.

-5It happened from the time that he made him overseer in his house, and over all that he had, that ForeverOne
+5From the time that he made him overseer in his house, and over all that he had, ForeverOne

 6He left all that he had in Joseph's hand.
 He didn't concern himself with anything, except for the food which he ate.
 Joseph was well-built and handsome.

 9He isn't greater in this house than I, neither has he kept back anything from me but you, because you are his wife.
-How then can I do this great wickedness, and sin against God
+Then how can I do this great wickedness, and sin against God

 11About this time, he went into the house to do his work, and there were none of the men of the house inside.